Self-help groups for mental health: Mutual support and self-help

 Mutual support or peer support is a process by which people voluntarily come together to help each other address common problems.
 Mutual support is social, emotional or instrumental support that is mutually offered or provided by persons with similar mental health conditions where there is some mutual agreement on what is helpful.
+The Depression and Bipolar Support Alliance (DBSA) is an example of a mutual help organization that organizes mutual support groups for people with depression and bipolar disorder.

 Mutual support may include many other mental health consumer non-profits and social groups.
 Such groups are further distinguished as either Individual Therapy (inner-focused) or Social Reform (outer-focused) groups.
 The former is where members seek to improve themselves, where as the latter set encompasses advocacy organizations such as the National Alliance on Mental Illness and Psychiatric Rehabilitation Association.

 Self-help groups are subsets of mutual support and peer support groups, and have a specific purpose for mutual aid in satisfying a common need, overcoming a shared handicap or life-disrupting problem.
 Self-help groups are less bureaucratic and work on a more grassroots level.
 Self-help Organizations are national affiliates of local self-help groups or mental health consumer groups that finance research, maintain public relations or lobby for legislation in favor of those affected.